mit-ll-responsible-ai/hydra-zen/docs/source/structured_configs.rst

 +-------------------------------+---------------------------------------------------+------------------------------------------------------+

 Note that the result of ``builds(DNN, populate_full_signature=True)`` is *identical* to the manually-defined dataclass ``Builds_DNN``:
-`builds` returns a dataclass object with the parameters – along with their default values and type annotations – that are auto-populated based on the signature of ``DNN``.
+`builds` returns a dataclass object with parameters – along with their default values and type annotations – that are auto-populated based on the signature of ``DNN``.

 .. code:: python